Why Ruby on Rails Development Is Still a Top Choice in 2025 [Updated]

 Time to dissect them, then.

 While Rails has slower runtime speeds than, for example, Node.js or Golang, this only becomes noticeable with huge products with large-scale traffic.
-However, with the right Ruby on Rails development company managing the project, these issues can be mitigated through optimized code and efficient system architecture.
+However, when working with a team of experienced Rails developers, these issues can be mitigated through code optimization and efficient system architecture maintenance.

-When it comes to Ruby and RoR’s inherent performance issues, they are actively being worked on.
+Ruby and RoR’s inherent performance issues are actively being worked on.
 For example:

-- Rails 3.1, Release Notes, introduced YJIT (Yet Another Just-In-Time Compiler) as an experimental feature.
-Subsequent versions continuously improved YJIT, making it a key element for improving performance in Ruby applications..
+• Rails 3.1, Release Notes, introduced YJIT (Yet Another Just-In-Time Compiler) as an experimental feature.
+Subsequent versions continuously improved YJIT, making it a key element for improving performance in Ruby development applications.

 I’ll start by explaining why blaming only the framework for scalability issues and deficiencies in handling many user requests is wrong.